Tag: adventure

 – that’s us at the ‘bottomless’ lake – Fluffy the photographer – with his Ma Polly’s Kodak –

 The Hoba meteorite next.
-Weighing about 60 tons, made of iron and nickel, it is still the largest single intact meteorite known, and also the most massive naturally-occurring piece of ferronickel known on Earth’s surface.
-Estimated to have fallen 80 000 years ago, it was discovered around 1920.
+Weighing about 60 tons, made of iron and nickel, it is still the largest single intact iron meteorite known, and also the most massive naturally-occurring piece of ferronickel known on Earth’s surface.
+Don’t worry, it’s estimated to have fallen 80 000 years ago.

 SWA_Hoba meteorite

-– this pic from July 1967, two years before we saw it –
+– this pic from July 1967 –

 – 1969 – Fluffy’s authentic Kodak pic of the meteorite –

 On the way out of SWA we reached the South East corner of the country, heading for the border with the Kalahari Gemsbok Park, when we spotted something tangled up in the roadside fences.
 Turned out to be a few springbok, some dead, some still alive but badly injured.
-As we spotted them one of the farm boys yelled out ‘Ek debs die balsak!
+As we spotted them one of the farm boys yelled out, ‘Ek debs die balsak!
 He cut off the scrotum, pulled it over the base of a glass cooldrink bottle.
 What? we asked.
-When it had dried he would break the glass and he’d have an ashtray, he explained.
+Once it dried he would break the glass and he’d have an ashtray, he explained.
 Oh.

 The alive ones were dispatched and all were taken to the nearby farmer who gave us one for our trouble.
 It seems some hunters are indiscriminate and less than accurate and the buck panic before the onslaught and run into the fences.